jameswhoughton/cushon/README.md

 ### Service Architecture

-I have begun to build out the retail account microservice uing the service/repository pattern and TDD.
+I have begun to build out the retail account microservice using the service/repository pattern and TDD.

 - Services contain the business logic
 - Repositories are only responsible for communicating with the MySQL database.